About the Hunter Park GardenHouse

 - Gardening Workshops– a full menu of year-round gardening workshop options.

-- Yard Call Service- Our Gardening Educator, AmeriCorps member, provides free assistance to home gardeners to help them tackle various gardening issues.
+- Yard Call Service- Our Gardening Educator provides assistance to home gardeners to help tackle various gardening issues.

 - Plant starts– large assortment of veggie, herb, and flower starts!
 Sustainably-grown in the Hunter Park GardenHouse.

-- We grow and sell produce through a Multi-Season CSA- providing access to affordable, sustainably-grown veggies, nearly year-round.
-We offer work-shares and accept EBT for payment.
+- We grow and sell produce through a Multi-Season CSA– providing access to affordable, sustainably-grown (no synthetic pesticides or fertilizer) veggies, nearly year-round.
+We offer work-shares and accept SNAP for payment.

-- Wholesale & Direct produce & flower sales are available through the Allen Market Place Exchange, or by contacting us.
+- Wholesale produce & flower sales are available through the Allen Market Place Exchange, or by contacting us.